Home

 Before you race out and buy the best rated chops, you should know that any chop can be tender.

 Let me explain, you have just purchased two chops, a loin chop and a shoulder chop, your grill is fired up and your ready to start grilling pork chops.
 Now if you do nothing but take both chops directly from the package to the grill, cook to medium doneness, the loin chop is going to be tender and the shoulder chop is going to be tough and chewy.
-We have rated all chops based on this cooking method, so to acquire flavor and tenderness different cooking methods must be used for different parts of the animal.
-By following the directions for each of the different cuts, you will know how to cook pork chops and make a tough chop tender and flavorful.

 Enhanced or seasoned pork is becoming more and more popular in grocery stores in the United States and Canada.
 If the pork you have purchased is enhanced do not use a brine solution or add any salt to the recipe.
 Read this article to learn more about enhanced or seasoned pork.